alveusgg/extension/README.md

 If you just want to test out the overlay, or the panel, locally without Twitch, you can do so by directly opening the pages in a browser.
 After all, Twitch overlays and panels are just embedded web apps.

 The panel is available at [localhost:8080/panel.html](https://localhost:8080/panel.html) and the overlay is available at [localhost:8080/video_overlay.html](https://localhost:8080/video_overlay.html) while the development server is running.

-### Running via Developer Rig

-To test the overlay locally with Twitch, you'll need to install the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig/).

-Open the rig application and authenticate it with your Twitch account.
-Click on `Create your First Project` in the rig UI, and select the extension you created earlier.
-When prompted, select the root of the repository as the project directory and select `None - I'll use my own code` for the boilerplate code option.

-Access the `Extension Views` tab and create a new view.
-Choose which view you wish to test and save it.

 ### Hiding CSS Files